kishore82/cloud_native/kubernetes/README.md

 - Copy all the scripts provided in this repository.
 - Check if you have enough cpu, memory and storage in your machine.
+- Go, sudo access, git and bash/sh are some of the prerequisites.

 ## Installation: